hoangduytran/blender-manual/manual/editors/graph_editor/channels/introduction.rst

    Deactivates the F-Curve modifiers of the selected curve or all curves in the channel.
 Mute (checkbox)
    Deactivates the channel/curve.
-Lock (padlock icon) :kbd:`Tab`
+Lock (:kbd:`Tab`) (padlock icon)
    Toggle channel/curve from being editable.
    Selected channels can be locked by pressing :kbd:`Tab`.

    .. note::

-      In the Dope Sheet this is also working inside the NLA, but that it does not prevent edition of the underlying F-Curve.
+      This also works in the Nonlinear Animation Editor, but note that it does not prevent edition of the underlying F-Curve, only the NLA strips of the NLA track.

-Selecting
+Selection
 ---------

-- Select channel (text in white/black): :kbd:`LMB`
+- Select header: :kbd:`LMB`
-- Multi Select/Deselect: :kbd:`Ctrl-LMB`
+- Add/Remove from selection: :kbd:`Ctrl-LMB`
-- Range Select: :kbd:`Shift-LMB`
+- Select Range: :kbd:`Shift-LMB`
 - Select All: :kbd:`A`
-- Deselect All: :kbd:`Alt-A`
+- Deselect All: :kbd:`Alt-A` or double :kbd:`A`
 - Box Select: (:kbd:`LMB` drag) or :kbd:`B` (:kbd:`LMB` drag)
 - Box Deselect: (:kbd:`Ctrl-LMB` drag) or :kbd:`B` (:kbd:`Shift-LMB` drag)
-- Select all keyframes in the channel: double :kbd:`LMB` on a channel header.
+- Select all keyframes in the Channel: double :kbd:`LMB` on a Channel Header.

 Editing
 -------

-- Rename: :kbd:`Ctrl-LMB`
+- Rename (Anything but a Channel): double :kbd:`LMB`
 - Delete selected: :kbd:`X` or :kbd:`Delete`
 - Lock selected: :kbd:`Tab`
 - Enable Channel Setting: :kbd:`Shift-Ctrl-W`